-With procedures outlined in the SHSU Warning annex of the Emergency Management Plan, the primary notification to the SHSU University community, depending on the emergency and type of response required, is initiated by SHSU's Crisis Communications Team (SHSU CCT), normally led by either the Executive Director of Public Safety Services and Chief of the SHSU PD Kevin Morris, Associate Director of Emergency Management, Dr. Lonnie Booker, or their designees, and consisting of the President, Cabinet and the University Public Information Officer.
+With procedures outlined in the SHSU Warning annex of the Emergency Management Plan, the primary notification to the SHSU University community, depending on the emergency and type of response required, is initiated by SHSU normally led by either the SHSU Police Chief, Director of Emergency Management,

+Dr. Lonnie Booker, or their designees, and consisting of the President, Cabinet and the University Public Information Officer.
 As part of the team, the Emergency Planning Group is activated to assemble and, at the direction of the SHSU CCT, to execute the guidance of the President.
 All timely warnings and emergency notifications are non-segmented.